SoftHu/tos_avg/En/heart_4_2_9.md

 1754287295587765 -->1754287444895165[End]
 Start -->1754287450993086[<b>Speaker 👉 Fox:</b>
 \nIt's so delicious!
-&lbrace;playername&rbrace;'s cake is no match for this at all.]
+&lbrace;c.playername&rbrace;'s cake is no match for this at all.]
 1754287450993086 -->|Yui has some good recipes, right?|1754287547494853[<b>Speaker 👉 Oda:</b>
 \nI actually just went by feel.
 It makes me happy that you like it.]